 District car parks are located near local shopping areas throughout the outer areas of the city.
 They facilitate parking for those using local amenities.
-Whilst these car parks are currently free to park in, the Council is looking to formally consult on the introduction of charging in 2017-18.
+Whilst these car parks are currently free to park in, the Council has consulted on the introduction of charging in some locations and this will now be progressed to formal consultation through the Traffic Regulation Order process.
+Prices and length of stay will largely reflect the regime in the surrounding Residents' Parking Scheme area.
+This will ensure that the car parking spaces remain available to serve local shops and leisure attractions.

 On street parking facilities are rationed by price and maximum length of stay according to their location within the central Controlled Parking Zone (CPZ).
-Payment is available on street through pay and display machines or using a cashless service provided by our contractor RingGo.
-As the current RingGo contract is coming to an end, the Council has begun a procurement process to award a new Cashless Parking Contract.
-This process is expected to complete during 2017-18.
+Payment is available on street through pay and display machines or using a cashless service provided by our contractor RingGo, having won the contract to provide this service during this reporting year.